pkmn/engine/src/lib/gen1/README.md

 individual bits - at most one status should be set at any given time.

-In Generation I & II, the "badly poisoned" status (Toxic) is instead treated as a volatile (see below), so the upper most bit of `Status` is instead used to track whether or not the Pokémon's sleep status is self-inflicted or not, for the purposes of being able to implement Pokémon Showdown's "Sleep Clause Mod".
+In Generation I & II, the "badly poisoned" status (Toxic) is instead treated as a volatile (see below), so the upper most bit of `Status` is instead used to track state required to implement Pokémon
+quirks:

+  - when combined with a valid sleep duration (or 0), it indicates that the `SLP` status was self-inflicted (required in order to implement Pokémon Showdown's "Sleep Clause Mod")
+  - when combined with `PSN` it indicates that the Pokémon is actually badly poisoned (required in order to send the same incorrect protocol messages as Pokémon Showdown - the Toxic volatile alone is not sufficient in compatibility mode because it gets lost on switch)

 #### `Volatiles`